TatsuyaXMiyuki/KanonApp/README.md

 ## Vision

-* The server should never use an ORM mapper, because it adds unnecessary complexity to the project
+* The server should never use an ORM mapper because it adds unnecessary complexity to the project
-* The Zdb class is responsible for saving or retrieving data
+* The Zdb class is responsible for saving or retrieving data from the SQLite database
-* The server should be hosted on a server running Apache 2 due to its lower complexity
+* The server should be hosted on a server running Apache 2
 * Rate limits should be strict

 ## Meta